rokkoo/valorat-discord-bot/README.md

-# Foobar
+# Valorat-discord-bot

-Foobar is a Python library for dealing with word pluralization.
+Valorat-discord-bot is a bot that by passing a `username#tag` will return some data about this user

 ## Installation